zemirco/zemirco.github.io/_posts/2014-01-15-lockit-an-express-authentication-solution.markdown

 ---
 layout: post
+description:
-description: An easy to use authentication solution for the famous Node.js web framework Express
+  An easy to use authentication solution for the famous Node.js web framework Express.
+  Similar to everyauth and Passport but easier and with more features.
 title: Lockit - an Express authentication solution
 ---